-A student who withdraws after the semester starts will forfeit:

-- Non-refundable confirmation fee - 5% of the Semester Comprehensive Fee (Tuition + Program Fee) - Pro-rated portion of the remaining semester fee until 60% of the semester has elapsed. - Weekends are included in counted days, except when they are part of a scheduled period of non-attendance of five days or more, such as spring break. - o No refunds will be calculated after 60% of the semester has elapsed. - Non-recoverable costs will be deducted from the calculated refund.
+A student who withdraws after the program starts will forfeit the non-refundable confirmation fee and 5% of the Semester Program Fee.
+Refund of the remaining Semester Program Fee will be determined on a daily pro-rata basis until 60% of the semester has been completed.
+No refunds will be calculated after 60% of the semester has elapsed.
+Weekends are included in counted days, except when part of a scheduled period of non-attendance of five days or more, such as spring break.